 - Plan Detail

 - Site Plan

 - Reflected Ceiling Plan or RCP

 - Plan Perspective

 Another common architectural convention is the use of plan callouts.
 A callout is an area within the plan that is drawn at a larger scale.
-For example if I have a floor plan at 1/4″ = 1′-0″ scale of a house I might have a callout of the kitchen and bathrooms showing them at 1/2″ = 1′-0″ scale.
+For example, if I have a floor plan at 1/4″ = 1′-0″ scale of a house, I might have a callout of the kitchen and bathrooms, showing them at 1/2″ = 1′-0″ scale.
 Half inch scale is twice as large as quarter inch scale.

 Details in architectural drawings are large scale drawings that typically show how something is built.
 Details identify all the materials and connections for construction.
 Details are normally 3/4″ = 1′-0″ or larger.
-Plan details are details drawn in a plan view at a large scale show the construction.
+Plan details are drawn in a plan view at a large scale to show the construction.

 A site plan may or may not be drawn cutting through the building.
-A site plan is going to show more than just the building including the entire site the building is located on.
-This can show the property lines, the building location, utilities, roads, landscape etc… A site plan will most typically be drawn from above the building.
-As if showing a roof plan of the building within the site plan.
+A site plan is going to show more than just the building, including the entire site the building is located on.
+This can show the property lines, the building location, utilities, roads, landscape etc. A site plan will most typically be drawn from above the building, as if showing a roof plan of the building within the site plan.
 Sometimes the site plan can be drawn as a first floor plan being cut through the first floor.
 This is done to show the relationship from the exterior of the building to the interior entrance.

 A Roof Plan is a plan of a building or house that is not cutting through the building but drawn from above.
 This shows everything on top of the building including the roof layout, stair bulkheads, parapets, and potentially roof equipment.